 Special COVID-19 Measures

-Due to the activation of the Emergency Response Level, the Hospital Authority has announced the suspension of visiting arrangements, unless on compassionate grounds.
+Due to the activation of the Emergency Response Level, the Hospital Authority has announced a special visiting arrangement.
 Please note that some new measures have been taken for special outpatient clinic appointments in light of the pandemic.
 Important notes for visitors going to General outpatient clinics can be found here, as for specialist outpatient clinics, information can be found here.

 As the situation in Hong Kong continues to evolve, it is always best to call ahead of time if you have any questions or concerns.